Start with the Right Survey Questions

-Measuring employee engagement requires the use of subset of specific questions that quantify the level of passion and commitment employees feel toward their work.
-We call these items anchor questions and they are used to create a composite employee engagement score.
-Examples of these employee engagement survey questions include:
+Measuring employee engagement requires the use of certain questions that quantify the level of passion and commitment employees feel toward their work.
+We call these specific items anchor questions, and they are used to create a composite employee engagement score.
+Examples of our employee engagement survey questions include:

-The survey anchor questions are used to create an Employee Engagement Index.
-Based on the average score of each person, employees are categorized into one of four groups from Fully Engaged to Fully Disengaged.
-Using the DecisionWise online reporting tool, you can segment your employees into smaller groups to better understand employee engagement levels throughout your organization.
+Anchor questions are used to create an Employee Engagement Index.
+Based on the average score of each person, employees are categorized into one of four groups — from Fully Engaged to Fully Disengaged.
+Using the our online reporting tools, you can segment your employees into smaller demographic groups to better understand employee engagement levels throughout your organization.

 Employee Satisfaction Survey Questions

-Open-ended comments provide a wealth of qualitative information and provide detail on the reasons behind employee engagement survey scores.
-We recommend using two simple open-ended employee engagement survey questions:
+Open-ended text comments provide a wealth of qualitative information and provide context on the reasons behind employee engagement survey scores.
+We recommend using either two open-ended employee engagement survey questions such as these: